A metric for evaluating 3D reconstruction and mapping performance with no ground truthing: Dense Map Posterior (DMP)

 \section{Dense Map Posterior (DMP)}

+3D reconstruction and mapping methods usually take a set of sensor reading and output both an estimated 3D model (\eg mesh or surfels, \etc) $\mathcal{M}$ and an estimated camera or LiDAR trajectory $\mathbb{T}$.
+For simplicity, we denote $M=\{\mathcal{M}, \mathbb{T}\}$ to include both outputs.
+For the input sensor readings, we denote geometry related readings as \(\mathbb{Z}\), where \(\mathbb{Z}\) can be a set of depth images from RGB-D cameras or a set of point clouds from LiDARs.

-The idea that behinds the proposed metric, dense map posterior (DMP), is to calculate a posterior probability of a 3D model \(M\) being the correct model: \(p(M| \mathbb{Z})\), given all the point cloud related observations \(\mathbb{Z}\), so that performance can be evaluated by comparing this probability.
-But there is no direct way to calculate \(p(M| \mathbb{Z})\).
-Instead, the Bayes' rule can be applied to get
+The idea behinds the proposed metric, dense map posterior (DMP), is to calculate a value reflecting a posterior probability \(p(M| \mathbb{Z})\).
+For this calculation, DMP takes both $M$ and $\mathbb{Z}$ as evaluation input.
+Then, performance can be evaluated by comparing metric values of different 3D reconstruction estimates \(\{M_i\}\).

+Because there is no direct way to calculate \(p(M| \mathbb{Z})\), derivations are made to get a computable form.
+First, the Bayes' rule is applied to get